HI_Mind_Theory.jpg

 When combined with memory, or hard-wired preferences, vision could be used to identify potential sources of safety, food, and companions.
 Vision could also then be used to identify potential threats.

-Of course, all senses would inevitably be used to improve the presence of both threats and opportunities.
+Of course, all senses would inevitably be used to improve the presence of both threats and opportunities.All this could be done as an automatic set of processes.

 Attention.

-The next easily identifiable progression that I suggest in the evolution of consciousness is attention.As senses improved, offering more detail and greater sensitivity, so the signal-processing capabilities would also become more and more complex.
+As senses improved, offering more detail and greater sensitivity, so the signal-processing capabilities would also become more and more complex.
 The increasing sophistication of pattern-recognition would become more and more dependent on various types of internal simulation.

 Simulations are not just attempts to model an environment, they also give the potential for predicting the future.
 Attention is, I suggest, the process of assessing and evaluating the meaning of sensory detection.
 Attention builds on automatic pattern-recognition by adding layers of evaluation and, at the same time, applying a continuing evaluation and study of the environment.
 Attention directs our sensory process to obtain reliable and detailed information whilst also confirming particular opportunities and threats.